History Uncovered: The Mystery of Ida Richardson of Rancho Guajome

 His brief suicide note said, “Goodbye to all — one in particular.”
 “There is now one ‘lug” less in the world.”

 Who was the “one in particular”?
 It was likely Bethel who had suffered longer with him than any other.
 Edward suffered, too, no doubt.
 His anguish had manifested into anger.
-His abandonment as a child changed his name and he tried to conform and then reinvent himself, but he could never find a way of escape or a way to redemption.
+His abandonment as a child, his changed name from Lemen to Steiner, being sent out of state to religious schooling; he tried to conform and then reinvent himself, but he could never find a way of escape or a way to redemption.

 The Aftermath